biotorrents/packages/README.md

 Sometimes a match isn't found.
 As a fallback, the function assigns the last key.
-Please take care to use an Other entry last as shown below.
+Please take care to use an Other entry last as shown below, or return something else.
+By the way, it can be adapted to autofill any cumbersome metadata with a set of expected values and a different set of common names.

 ## In this repo
 Please find all the snippets you need to implement a similar feature on your own tracker.